yigitkucuk/yigitkucuk/README.md

 ```
-Hi, I am Yiğit.
-I am currently a Computer Engineering undergraduate at Bilkent.
+Hi, I am Yiğit, a Computer Engineering undergraduate in Bilkent.

 I am interested in computer architecture and embedded systems,
 as well as back-end development and Image to Image diffusion.